Food Program Assistant - Hourly at Family Services of Greater Vancouver

 ADDITIONAL REQUIREMENTS

-• Successful completion of criminal record check
+• Successful completion of a Criminal Record Check

 How to apply: